Every question, in plain English.

 You join a template, not a specific room.
 Each template runs on its cadence (e.g. Open Daily fires once every 24 hours).
 When you click Join we put you in the soonest room with a seat free.

-Will my match always launch on time?
+Will my competition always launch on time?

-Yes — once the start time arrives the room launches with a full field.
+Yes.
+Once the start time arrives the room launches with a full field.
 The schedule is the schedule, and the prize pool stays the size you saw when you joined.

 How is the prize pool calculated?

-Every match has fixed seats, so the pool is deterministic: pool = seats × entry × (1 − 10%).
+Every competition has fixed seats, so the pool is deterministic: pool = seats × entry × (1 − 10%).
 For an Open Weekly with 10 seats at $1,000, that's $9,000 to be split among the top 3.

 How are top finishers paid?